AsaKosto/chester/README.md

 * http-server
 Navigate to localhost:8080 in your browser, and then to templates/index.html.
 You have now arrived at the Chester homepage.
 You can see all the auctions and multi-bids that have been created in the last week, and create your own!
 If you would like to test with your own metamask accounts, make sure you have at least 3 that all have some Goerli Test ETH and switch between them.
 Remember to refresh the page after you switch accounts! (also note that because the contracts are running on the test network)

-If you would like to test chester locally, load the contracts into the REMIX IDE and deploy them on a ganache network (>>> ganache-cli).
+If you would like to test chester locally, load the contracts into the REMIX IDE and deploy them on a ganache network (ganache-cli).
 Copy and paste the new addresses into the approprately labeled spots in the javascript files, and set the provider to localhost.
 The provider is set by default to MetaMask at the top of each javascript file, but you can comment that section and uncomment the section above it to switch to a local provider.
 The test files in /test are meant to be run locally, because testing will take a long time on the network.

-Using the user interface in the multibid and english html pages, anybody can interact and explore all the functionality of Chesster.

-Chesster: open source blockchain auctions for the art market Asa Kosto (atk2142) Aaron Ashery (ala2201) Sergio Nahas (sn2865)
+Typical Usage:
+This section will explain how some typical users, Alice, Bob, Charlie, David, Earl, and Felicity might use the app.
+See the demo videos for a UI walkthrough!

+Individual Bids:
+A: create auction
+B: submit bid with C as third party
+D: submit higher bid with C as third party, B recieves money back -Auction Ends-
+D: signs to pay
+A: approves C
+C: signs to pay
+A: signs to pay
+A: cashes out

+Multi-Bid:
+A: create auction
+B: create multi bid, add 1 ETH
+C: join multi-bid, add 2 ETH
+B: propose D as third party
+B: vote for D as third party
+C: vote for D as third party
+B or C: submit bid
+-Auction Ends-
+A: approves D as third party
+A: signs to pay
+B and C: vote to pay
+B or C: sign to pay
+A: cash out
+-B now owns 1/3 of listed item, C owns 2/3-
+B or C: proposes listing params (time, min bid)
+B and C: vote on listing params
+B or C: re-List
+E: bids 30 ETH on B/C re-listing
+E: proposes F as third party
+-auction ends-
+B and C: vote to approve F
+B and C: vote to pay
+B or C: sign to pay
+E: sign to pay
+B: withdraws 10 ETH
+C: withdraws 20 ETH

+Explanations and More Information:

 The concept of blockchain auctions is absolutely nothing new.
 The ability to have anonymity, security, and guaranteed payment are all obvious benefits.
 Multiple services exist that allow users to post items for a set sale price or for auction, mostly on the dark web.
-These platforms, however, are often populated with bad actors, illegal goods, and are inflexible (for example, only supporting one auction format or payment in a single installment).
+These platforms, however, are often populated with bad actors, illegal goods, and are inflexible.
 Many existing services also use alternate chains or service-specific blockchains that affect final sale values because of exchange rates and volatility.

 We propose to create Chesster: an open source platform that enables a party to create a secure and flexible auction, tailored specifically to the art market using the Ethereum blockchain and smart contracts.